 1. Give Away

 One of the first things you may want to consider is asking extended family and close friends if there are items they want to take.
 There may be a painting or piece of furniture with special meaning for them.
-They will want to keep it as a reminder of the good times they had in the past with you or your parents in your family home.
+They will want to keep it as a reminder of the good times they had in the past with you in your family home.
 You’ll be glad to know the item found a new home where it will continue to be appreciated.

 Many things can be donated to charity, which will give you a good feeling about your belongings being enjoyed by someone new.
 Clothing that you no longer wear but that is in good shape is always in demand.
 Furniture and kitchen items are also needed.
 You will find various organizations throughout Federal Way and the surrounding area that accept donations.
 If you don’t know where to donate your gently used items and those in good condition, check with local senior organizations.